pythoneda-artifact/nix-flake-versioning/README.md

-# versioning
+# Versioning nix flakes

-Artifact-space versioning domain in PythonEDA
+This domain manages versions in Nix Flakes, so they get updated once a dependency releases a new version.